 3- Protein hydrolysates

 They are produced by heating further with acids or enzymes, which breaks the bond between amino acids.
-This allows your body to absorb them more quickly, and allows your muscles to absorb them more easily.
+This allows your body to absorb them more quickly and allows your muscles to absorb them more easily.

-These proteins are known to promote lean muscle growth and fat loss, as well as support cardiovascular health and a healthy metabolism.
+These are known to promote lean muscle growth and fat loss, as well as support cardiovascular health and a healthy metabolism.
 The body is quickly absorbed by the body, so it is useful for post-workout recovery.

-Casein is another protein powder.
+It is another protein powder.
 Casein is produced using a separation process applied to milk which can concentrate or isolate the protein of milk with carb and fats.

-Apart from just protein, egg protein powder is rich in vitamins and minerals which can contribute to a healthy diet.
+Apart from just protein, egg protein is rich in vitamins and minerals which can contribute to a healthy diet.

 The protein found in soybean can help improve the body’s immune function and promote bone health.
 Soya may help prevent heart disease and also reduce the risk of some cancers.